Copper

 Smartphones

-Your smartphone typically contains 15-20g of copper.
+Your smartphone can contain up to 20g of copper.

 ""